thebgacademy/bga-site/content/BGA23/Sessions/treeval-curation.md

 ---
 #BGA23/sessions #Nextflow #Pipeline #TreeVal #Visualisation #Reads-to-Reference/2 #Workshop

-# The Treeval pipeline: Generating evidence for manual curation

 > [!caution] This session may now be out of date so beware!!!
 > This session is part of [**Biodiversity Genomics Academy 2023**](https://BGA23.org)